-Nonetheless, considering the type of AIFs the fund manager intends to manage, i.e. AIFs investing in securities or financial assets, non-financial assets or real estate, there will be some specific requirements to be met, notably as regards investment policies and contracts with service providers.
+Nonetheless, considering the type of AIFs the fund manager intends to manage, i.e., AIFs investing in securities or financial assets, non-financial assets, real estate, venture capital, etc., there will be additional requirements to be met, notably as regards internal policies.

 1.3 Are Alternative Investment Funds themselves required to be licensed, authorised or regulated by a regulatory body?

 Yes.
-The setting up of AIFs is subject to authorisation by the CMVM, which is the competent regulator to undertake the supervision of AIF managers, ancillary service providers, AIFs' distributors and compliance with the general rules applicable to AIFs, notably those relating to the protection of investors' interests.
+The setting up of AIFs is subject to authorisation by or registration with the CMVM, as the case may be, which is the competent regulator to undertake the supervision of AIF managers, ancillary service providers, AIFs' distributors and compliance with the general rules applicable to AIFs, notably those relating to the protection of investors' interests.

-1.4 Does the regulatory regime distinguish between open-ended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity vs. hedge)) and, if so, how?
+1.4 Does the regulatory regime distinguish between open-ended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity vs hedge)) and, if so, how?